-Required courses 3 12 hours MBA 526 Corporate Management in the Global Environment 3 cr.
-MBA 610 Advanced Seminar in International Marketing 3 cr.
+Required courses MBA 526 Corporate Management in the Global Environment MBA 610 Advanced Seminar in International Marketing 3 cr.
 MBA 660 Strategic Global Business Management 3 cr.
 MBA 670 Special Topics in Business 3 cr.

-MBA 526Corporate Management in the Global Environment3 cr.This course focuses on cross-disciplinary business policy aspects of commercial enterprise, evaluation of firms' strategic and competitive behavior from a global dimension in the 21st century; managerial decision-making based on interdisciplinary nature and the role of the economy in the context of globalization.
-Prerequisite: MG 351or equivalent approved by the program director.
-(Formerly MG 526)
+MBA 526 Corporate Management in the Global Environment3 cr.
+This course focuses on cross-disciplinary business policy aspects of commercial enterprise, evaluation of firms' strategic and competitive behavior from a global dimension in the 21st century; managerial decision-making based on interdisciplinary nature and the role of the economy in the context of globalization.

-MBA 610 Advanced Seminar in International Marketing
+MBA 610 Advanced Seminar in International Marketing......3 cr.
 This course provides tools for marketing management decision processes and marketing systems in the global environment; application to multinational business operations and strategy development; and marketing techniques of foreign market entry (import/exports, joint ventures, licensing and management contracts).
 Emphasis is on marketing mix and how it is adapted to the global environment.
-Prerequisite: MK 351 or equivalent approved by the program director.
-(Formerly MK 610)